Legal AI needs action policy, not just model policy.

 Client isolation and document access policies

-The most critical authorization pattern for legal agents: ensure each agent operates only within the bounds of its assigned matter.
+The most critical authorization pattern for legal agents: keep each agent operating only within the bounds of its assigned matter.
 These policies enforce Rule 1.6 confidentiality at the tool-call level.

 name: legal-agent-guardrails